 If you like soups, then you have chosen the right country to visit!
 Nearly all Romanians start their meal with a soup, and you should surely try ciorbă, the traditional Romanian sour soup.

 Meat lovers will be spoilt for choice: from the traditional mici / mititei (grilled minced meat rolls), to sarmale (cabbage rolls usually with pork or pork combined with beef) to cighiri (meatballs made of ground pork, onions and garlic) to tocană (meat stew), there is something for everybody!

 Vegetarians and vegans will also find several dishes to try: zacuscă (a delicious vegetable spread), fasole batută (similar to refried beans), mămăligă (Romanian-style polenta… but vegans should be aware that it is often served with cheese and sour cream), snițel de ciuperci (mushroom fritter only suitable for vegetarians, as they contain eggs), salată de vinete, an aubergine dip or spread, which might or might not contain mayonnaise.

-For more information about vegan food in Romania, I recommend reading this article: https://www.vegantravel.com/vegan-food-romania/
+For more information about vegan food in Romania, I recommend reading this article, which contains lots of detailed information and tips: https://www.vegantravel.com/vegan-food-romania/

 Those with a sweet tooth should not miss alivenci and papanasi with sour cream and jam.

 Romanians’ favourite alcoholic beverages are beer and wine (Romania is the 5th largest wine producer in Europe).